retroenv/nesgoemu/README.md

 Check [GUI installation](https://github.com/retroenv/nesgoemu/blob/main/docs/gui.md) to set up the GUI dependencies.

-Install the latest stable version by running:
+Installation Options:

+1. Stable Version:

 ```
 go install github.com/retroenv/nesgoemu@latest
 ```

+This installs the latest stable version and places the `nesgoemu` binary in your system's GOPATH/bin directory.

+2. Development Version:

 The latest development version can be installed using:

 ```
 git clone https://github.com/retroenv/nesgoemu.git
 cd nesgoemu
-go build .
+go install .
-# use the dev version:
-./nesgoemu
 ```

+This builds and install the emulator from the latest code in the development branch.

 ## Usage

 Emulate a ROM:

 ```
-nesgoemu example.nes
+nesgoemu <your_rom_file.nes>
 ```

 ## Options